 - In the toolbar, click the pencil icon to edit the Account Page Views dashboard.

 - From the query list on the right, drag the URIWithAccountAndUserNames lens to where you want it displayed on the dashboard.
 Pressing Shift as you drag automatically moves the other dashboard panels out of the way.
 Resize the new panel if its default size is too small.

-In the toolbar, save the dashboard and preview it.
+- In the toolbar, save the dashboard and preview it.

 Congratulations on a patient job, carefully done.
 Julie just sent you an email telling you about the lunch she’s going to take you to at your favorite place next time she’s in town.
 Awesome.

-Of course, your job as Salesforce admin is never done, and there’s certainly some fine-tuning ahead.
+Of course, your job as a Salesforce admin is never done, and there’s certainly some fine-tuning ahead.
 But, for now, you can pat yourself on the back for finishing the process of creating Event Monitoring Analytics!

-To up your Analytics game, consider installing the Salesforce app on your mobile device.
+To up your Event Monitoring Analytics game, consider installing the Salesforce app on your mobile device.
 You can review your dashboards on the go, without having to be in the office or in front of a computer.